-Statistics say more than one-third of people who made new year’s resolutions give up after the first week, but there are 250 reasons why people who made resolutions to stop smoking shouldn’t give up trying.
+Vancouver, BC – Statistics say more than one-third of people who made new year’s resolutions have given up by this week, but there are 250 reasons why people who made resolutions to stop smoking shouldn’t give up trying.

 “There are 250 disease-causing chemicals in cigarettes and cigarette smoke,” says Dr. Meena Dawar, Medical Health Officer.
 “Tobacco use is the number one preventable cause of death and illness in British Columbia, claiming more than 6,000 people every year.”